 MA, Liberal Education, Graduate Institute of St. John’s College, Santa Fe, New Mexico.

-Undergraduate Studies, film/film theory/art history, University of Maryland Baltimore County, Baltimore, Maryland.
+Undergraduate studies, film production, film theory and art history, University of Maryland Baltimore County, Baltimore, Maryland.